tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 - This POST `/addHost` endpoint isn't doing much yet"
   - it's returning some data
   - but not *accepting* any data
-- SO let's move on!
+- So let's move on!

 ---